Connect with us

 Reeves called on the state Department of Education and lawmakers to ensure critical race theory is not taught in Mississippi schools.
 Education officials have said it is not being taught in Mississippi, but it has become a major political issue nationwide.

 “We will not teach that your race determines your status as a victim or oppressor,” Reeves said.
-“No school district shall teach that one race is inherently superior or that an individual is unconsciously or inherently racist because of how they are born … We will strive for equality, and our education will that aspiration.”
+“No school district shall teach that one race is inherently superior or that an individual is unconsciously or inherently racist because of how they are born … We will strive for equality, and our education will support that aspiration.”

 READ MORE: Every Black Mississippi senator walked out as white colleagues voted to ban critical race theory